deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

 ## Simple Logstash example

-To send logs to Logstash, the `tcp` input should be configured on the Logstash instance side and its coded should be set to `json`.
+To send logs to Logstash, the `tcp` input should be configured on the Logstash instance side, and its codec should be set to `json`.

 An example of the minimal Logstash configuration: